 Hockney is particularly renowned for his landscapes and portraits from the late 1960s and 1970s, which “show the artist’s interest in the tension that exists in social relationships and the difficulty of depicting transparent material such as glass and water,” said the The Met in a statement.
 In the decades that follow, Hockney never abandons his fascination with depicting visual complexities; rather, his approach evolves over the years to explore these same subjects from different perspectives.

 In the 1980s, Hockney began to fracture his artworks.
 While he maintained use of the same bright color palette, he experimented with the art of distortion by painting or photographing one scene in multiple segments.
 The approach is reminiscent of a “cubist perspective that mirrors both his interest in Pablo Picasso and his own experiments with Polaroid photography,” The Met continued.

 Ever-fascinated with the artists who came before him and the new technologies that develop rapidly in contemporary life, Hockney’s work possesses a timelessness.
-David Hockney concludes with the artist’s most recent artworks: painted landscapes, bolder and brighter than ever.
+David Hockney concludes with the artist’s most recent artworks: painted landscapes, bolder and brighter than ever, and a selection of his iPad drawings.
 “Even to the most committed follower of Hockney’s art,” The Met said, “the unprecedented unification of his renowned early works with the newest, will be revelatory.”

 David Hockney is the first New York City retrospective of the artist’s work since 1988, also at The Met.
 It will remain on view at The Metropolitan Museum of Art, 1000 5th Avenue, New York, NY 10028 through February 25, 2018.